Everyone gets confused with this one.

 This is not the certificate you signed on the day.
 This one comes later – directly from Births Deaths and Marriages.

-I can give you the forms for these basic offices.
-You will have to fill them in, and go in, with your official certificate, tell them that you want to change your name, because you got married.
+I can give you the forms for the basic government offices.
+You will have to fill them in and visit them with your original certificate.

-When you have changed these basic legal identifies over, you can sign your new name on your legal documents.
+When you have changed these basic legal identities over, you can sign your new name on your legal documents.
 Don’t do that until you have.

 You can call yourself Mr & Mrs Brand New Name, as soon as you are married.
 Just don’t sign Brand New Name on anything legal, until you have made the legal changeover.